MuhammadKotb/Email-Service-Web-App/README.md

 1. Bulk move.
 1. Get emails by priority.
 1. Edit emails in draft folder by direct the user to send email with the same attributes.
+1. Send emails to any contact you want your in contacts page.
-1. Add custom user folders
+1. Add custom user folders.
+1. Send emails with attachments
+1. view attachement and download them to your local machine.